ageron/handson-ml2/docker/README.md

 ### Prepare the image (once)

-If you want to pull the prebuilt image from Docker Hub (this will download over 4 GB of data):
+If you want to pull the prebuilt image from Docker Hub (this will download over 3.5 GB of compressed data):

 ```bash
 $ docker pull ageron/handson-ml2:latest-gpu